-Paralytics (eg, vecuronium or pancuronium bromide 0.03 to 0.1 mg/kg IV q 1 to 2 h prn [with pancuronium, a test dose of 0.02 mg/kg is recommended in neonates]) and sedatives (eg, fentanyl 1 to 4 μg/kg IV push q 2 to 4 h or midazolam 0.05 to 0.15 mg/kg IV over 5 min q 2 to 4 h) may facilitate endotracheal intubation and can help stabilize infants whose movements and spontaneous breathing prevent optimal ventilation.
+Paralytics (eg, vecuronium or pancuronium bromide 0.03 to 0.1 mg/kg IV q 1 to 2 h prn [with pancuronium, a test dose of 0.02 mg/kg is recommended in neonates]) and sedatives (eg, fentanyl 1 to 4 mcg/kg IV push q 2 to 4 h or midazolam 0.05 to 0.15 mg/kg IV over 5 min q 2 to 4 h) may facilitate endotracheal intubation and can help stabilize infants whose movements and spontaneous breathing prevent optimal ventilation.
 These drugs should be used selectively, however, because paralyzed infants may need greater ventilator support, which can increase barotrauma.
-Inhaled nitric oxide 5 to 20 ppm may be used for refractory hypoxemia when pulmonary vasoconstriction is a contributor to hypoxia (eg, in idiopathic pulmonary hypertension, pneumonia, or congenital diaphragmatic hernia) and may prevent the need for extracorporeal membrane oxygenation (see Extracorporeal membrane oxygenation (ECMO)).
+Inhaled nitric oxide 5 to 20 ppm may be used for refractory hypoxemia when pulmonary vasoconstriction is a contributor to hypoxia (eg, in idiopathic pulmonary hypertension, pneumonia [see Neonatal Pneumonia], or congenital diaphragmatic hernia [see Diaphragmatic Hernia]) and may prevent the need for extracorporeal membrane oxygenation (see Extracorporeal membrane oxygenation (ECMO)).

 Weaning from the ventilator can occur as respiratory status improves.
 The infant can be weaned by lowering

 Continuous-flow positive pressure ventilators permit the infant to breathe spontaneously against PEEP while the ventilator rate is progressively slowed.
-After the rate has been reduced to 10 breaths/min, the infant usually tolerates extubation.
-The final steps in ventilator weaning involve extubation, possibly support with nasal (or nasopharyngeal) CPAP, and, finally, use of a hood or nasal cannula to provide humidified O2 or air.
+As the rate is reduced, the infant takes on more of the work of breathing.
+Infants who can maintain adequate oxygenation and ventilation on lower settings typically tolerate extubation.
+The final steps in ventilator weaning involve extubation, possibly support with nasal (or nasopharyngeal) CPAP or NIPPV, and, finally, use of a hood or nasal cannula to provide humidified O 2 or air.